Enable Governed Citizen Development with Low-Code

 Mendix and Citizen Development

-Gartner’s Critical Capabilities report specifically measures the enablement of citizen developers to build line-of-business, web-based, data-oriented applications within a two-week period using no-code tools for B2E scenarios.
+Gartner’s 2020 Gartner Critical Capabilities for Enterprise Low Code Application Platforms report specifically measures the enablement of citizen developers to build line-of-business, web-based, data-oriented applications within a two-week period using no-code tools for B2E scenarios.

 Mendix received the second-highest score with a 3.8 out of 5 and received the highest score in 3 of the other 4 critical use case categories amongst the leading enterprise low-code application platforms.